MatSciTools/FDPoisson/README.md

 ## Usage Instructions

-Detailed instructions on using FDPoisson are given in the usage.pdf document in the docs/ folder.
+Detailed instructions on using FDPoisson are given in the usage_guide.pdf document in the docs/ folder.
 Input/output files for certain testcases can be found in the sample/ folder.
-Additionally, the utils/ folder contains python scripts that may be used to make graphs from the obtained potential/field
+Additionally, the utils/ folder contains python scripts that may be used to make graphs from the obtained potential/field.
+The utils folder also contains FD_derivation.pdf, which contains the mathematical derivation for the finite difference coefficient matrices.